iamdejan/sembako-bot/README.md

 ## What is Sembako?

-`Sembako` is an shorthand in Indonesian language for `sembilan bahan pokok` (English translation: `nine main (food) commodities`).
+`Sembako` is an abbreviation in Indonesian language for `sembilan bahan pokok` (English translation: `nine main (food) commodities`).
 It refers to 9 necessities for daily living.
 These commodities are:
 - Rice, sago and corn
 - Sugar (esp. granulated sugar)
 - Vegetables dan fruits